MicrosoftDocs/ai-builder/ai-builder-docs/byo-model.md

 ## Create your own model

-Apart from AI Builder, you can create your own model using Azure or *\<example>*.
+Apart from AI Builder, you can create your own model using Azure or any model created on a machine language platform. <!--- Any, or just Azure? -->

-To be able to register and use your custom model in AI Builder, it has to meet certain requirements:
+To register and use your custom model in AI Builder, it has to meet certain requirements:

 - Existing model in any machine language platform with an endpoint.